Tiffen History, Family Crest & Coats of Arms

 The surname Tiffen was first found in Cumberland where they held a family seat as Lords of the manor in that shire.
 Since the Domesday Book, a census taken in 1086 by William the Conqueror after his conquest of England in 1066, did not include as far north as the county of Cumberland it is difficult to identify the original Norman noble from whom this family name are descended, but it is most likely from a Noble named Stephanus who adopted the nickname of Stephanus, i.e., Tiffin.

-Important Dates for the Tiffen family
+Early History of the Tiffen family

 This web page shows only a small excerpt of our Tiffen research.
 Another 76 words (5 lines of text) covering the years 1690, 1695 and 1759 are included under the topic Early Tiffen History in all our PDF Extended History products and printed products wherever possible.